Intrauterine Insemination (IUI)

 In general, IUI doubles the pregnancy rates seen obtained with intercourse (though these rates vary depending on the cause of the infertility).
 Couples who have multiple reasons for not being pregnant are less likely to achieve a pregnancy.

-Based on your history, your physician will estimate your possible success rates with IUI.
+Based on your history, your physician will estimate your possible success rate with IUI.

 How many times should I do IUI?